NoGenryFord/Exaple-YOLO-model/README.md

-# Drone_AI: YOLOv8 Object Detection & DeepSort Tracking
+# YOLO Object Detection & DeepSort Tracking

 This project uses YOLOv8 for object detection and DeepSort for object tracking.
 It supports video file input or real-time camera processing, and is tested on both PC and Raspberry Pi (including Pi 5).